51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 ## Interfaces, base classes, inheritance

-The reference implementations follow "classic" Object-Oriented approach of defining interfaces, implementing abstract base classes and creating default implementations for the majority of features of the system.
+The reference implementations follow a "classic" Object-Oriented approach of defining interfaces, implementing abstract base classes and creating default implementations for the majority of features of the system.